pixelated/website/_posts/2016-02-12-Pixelstate.md

 Hi fellow Pixelettes and Pixelators,

-welcome to the first edition of the PixelState.
-This newsletter is a wrap-up of current threads, news, discussions, etc. that happened here over the course of the last month.
+Welcome to the first edition of the PixelState.
+This newsletter is a wrap-up of current threads, news, discussions, etc. that happened here during the last month.

 ## PixelThreads

 #### Multi-User without Docker

-In the past, Pixelated was running strictly in single-user mode.
-LEAP libraries where not built in a way that would allow multiple users in one process, which made totally sense as at that point in time there had been only their Bitmask client.
-As a consequence of this, we had to manage different instances, which was done via Docker.
-Despite being a good idea in the beginning, this quickly became a drag, since Python is not used as a binary, but interpreted at runtime, causing the lightweight Docker instances to blow up to 50MB in idle state, even worse under load.
+In the past, Pixelated ran strictly in single-user mode.
+LEAP libraries were not built to allow multiple users in one process, which made sense when there existed only one client (Bitmask).
+As a consequence of this, we managed multiple instances of the Pixelated user agent via Docker.
+This unfortunately became a drag, since Python is not used as a binary, but interpreted at runtime, causing the lightweight Docker instances to blow up to 50MB when idle, and even further when under load.

-We helped to change that and by now libraries are updated and fit our multi-user requirements.
-Keeping an eye on simplicity, scalabity, and memory consumption, you are now able to [run the User Agent in multi-user mode](https://github.com/pixelated/pixelated-user-agent/blob/master/README.md#multi-user-mode), all nicely and without Docker.
+We helped to change that; now libraries are updated and fit our multi-user requirements, keeping an eye on simplicity, scalabity, and memory consumption.
+You are now able to [run the User Agent in multi-user mode](https://github.com/pixelated/pixelated-user-agent/blob/master/README.md#multi-user-mode), without Docker.

 #### Simplified setup

-Simplifying the setup had multiple goals: Contributor onboarding, easy deployment, and support for multiple OS.
+Simplifying the setup had multiple goals: making contributor onboarding easier, deployment easier, and supporting multiple OSes.

-During [the most recent hacknight](https://cryptohack.net/post/10th-feb-hacknight-welcome.html) in Down Under, we came across a bunch of difficulties with Windows, which we're solving right now.
+During [the most recent hacknight](https://cryptohack.net/post/10th-feb-hacknight-welcome.html) Down Under, we came across a bunch of difficulties with Windows, which we're solving right now.

 #### Homepage redesign

 New year, new homepage.
 In January, we decided to revamp the homepage design.
-This was done for the sake of a more streamlined onboarding of potential contributors.
+This was done to streamline onboarding of potential contributors.
 The new design should answer these questions as fast as possible:

 1. Who are you?
 What is this?
 Is this legit?
 2. Will this work for me?